Apply Now arrow

 Cash flow from investing activities

-The section of the statement of cash flows dedicated to investing activities is listed after operating activities and shows the movement of money that results from changes in the business assets.
+The next section of the statement of cash flows is operating activities, which shows the movement of money from changes in business assets.
 Since the cash flow statement helps entrepreneurs analyze cash flow from assets, much attention is given to the investing activity section.
-Examples of the changes in cash that is categorized as cash flows from investments include:

 • Buying and selling assets, like equipment, buildings, and securities